Pastor Chappell's name is listed first and the book is published by Chappell's Striving Together Publications.

 IFBaptists who are careless about separating from such things as “conservative” evangelicals and contemporary music are building bridges to the bridge-builders.

-(For more about contemplative prayer see the reports listed in the Articles Database at the Way of Life web site, www.wayoflife.org.)
+(For more about contemplative prayer see the reports listed at the Way of Life web site, www.wayoflife.org.)

 See also the free eBook Why Most Independent Baptists Will Be Emerging within 20 Years, www.wayoflife.org.